Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Her brow knitted.
 "Quinn, you don't have—"

 "Yes, I do!
 I love you, an-and I'm going to do whatever it takes to make sure you know that, okay?"
 Quinn surprised herself and Rachel by kissing her fiercely, holding nothing back—and finally pulling her into her lap.
-The brunette was panting heavily when she pulled away.
+Rachel was panting heavily when she pulled away.
 "I'm so sorry.
 I didn't realize—I-I'm going to fix it."

 "Quinn, it's not your fault."